White Chocolate Cranberry Pumpkin Cookies

 - 1 cup dried cranberries

 - In a mixing bowl, cream together the butter and sugars until fluffy.
 Add in the egg and vanilla and mix well.
+Mix in the pumpkin puree until incorporated.
 Scrape down the sides of the bowl before adding the dry ingredients.

 - In a separate bowl, sift together the flour, cinnamon, pumpkin pie spice, cornstarch and baking soda.
 Mix in the oats.
 Slowly add the dry ingredients to the wet batter while mixing on a low speed just until they are incorporated.

 - Fold in the white chocolate chips and dried cranberries, saving a few extra to top the cookies with.
 Chill the dough for about 30 minutes.

 - Preheat the oven to 350 degrees F. On a sil-pat or parchment-lined baking sheet, use a medium cookie scoop to place oversized balls of cookie dough at least two inches apart.
 Press the cookies down with your fingers, and top with some leftover chocolate chips and cranberries.
 Bake at 350 degrees for about 12-14 minutes, until the edges are lightly golden.